 Analysed by sector, Internet remained the most attractive sector in the TMT industry during H2 2016, with both deal volume and deal value much higher than those of other sectors.
 The Internet sector was most sought after as investors were attracted by the continued influence of ‘Internet Plus’ on traditional fields and emerging businesses such as bike sharing.

-For all the details, read or download the pdf of the full report, or check out the highlights below.
+For all the details, read or download the full report, or check out the highlights below.

 During H2 2016, deal volume in the TMT industry hit the highest six-month level since 2012 and reached 1,478, reflecting investors’ confidence in the TMT industry.
 However, deal value for H2 went down by around 30% as compared with that of H1 due to overly disperse investments and a decrease in the number of unicorns seeking high finance, which, in turn, indicated that the high valuation of unicorns had deterred investors from new targets.